Communicable Diseases Report

 Click on the link for updated measles data.

 Figure 1.
-Total weekly counts of Emergency Department visits for influenza-like illness, from January – July 2012 (black line), compared with each of the five previous years (coloured lines) excluding 2009, for 59 NSW hospitals.
+Total weekly counts of Emergency Department visits for gastrointestinal illness, from January – April 2012 (black line), compared with each of the five previous years (coloured lines), for 59 NSW hospitals.

 Figure 2.
-Total weekly counts of Emergency Department visits for any respiratory illness, from January – July 2012 (black line), compared with each of the 5 previous years (coloured lines), for 59 NSW hospitals.
+Total weekly counts of Emergency Department visits for influenza-like illness, from January – April 2012 (black line), compared with each of the five previous years (coloured lines) excluding 2009, for 59 NSW hospitals.

-- Data cells represent the number of case reports received by NSW Public Health Units and recorded on the NSW Notifiable Conditions Information Management System (NCIMS) in the relevant period.
+Note: Data cells represent the number of case reports received by NSW Public Health Units and recorded on the NSW Notifiable Conditions Information Management System (NCIMS) in the relevant period.
+These data are subject to change without notice.

-- Only conditions for which at least one case report was received appear in the table.
-HIV and other blood-borne virus case reports are not included here but are available from the Infectious Diseases Data webpage.
+Only conditions for which at least one case report was received appear in the table.
+HIV and other blood-borne virus case reports are not included here.
+Notification data by disease are available from the Infectious Diseases Data webpage.